 But trust in God is not confined to our welfare in this life only but the highest level of trust is to trust in God's promise of the hereafter.
 This calibre of trust requires a great deal of patience and an unshakable faith.
 Indeed this shall be well rewarded:

 "What is with you runs out, but what is with God is eternal.
 We will grant those who have been patient their reward, to be equated to the best of their works."
 16:96

 "And they said, "Praise be to God who fulfilled His promise to us and made us inherit the earth, enjoying Paradise as we please."
 What a beautiful reward for the workers."
 39:74

 Act Seven: Fear and Reverence

 As much as we are to love and adore God as much as we should fear and revere Him.
 Perhaps God demanded that of the believers since He knows that He created us with strengths and weaknesses.
-If we were morally perfect and had no flaws in us then the love of God would have been sufficient to direct us in the proper direction, but because we are prone to be influenced by both good and evil, the fear of God should act as a deterrent.
+If we were morally perfect and had no flaws in us then the love of God would have been sufficient to direct us to the Straight Path, but because we are prone to be influenced by both good and evil (91:7-8), the fear of God acts as a much needed deterrent.